ncbi/vadr/documentation/alerts.md

   **How to interpret this alert based on the above output**: The first three nucleotides of any CDS feature that is not truncated on the 5' end are checked to see if they are a valid start codon, and if not, the *mutstart* alert is reported.
-For this specific example, the CDS start codon is from model (reference) positions 11 to 13, and the first 3 nucleotides of the predicted CDS are positions 10 to 12.
+For this specific example, as reported in the `.alt. file shown above, the CDS start codon is from model (reference) positions 11 to 13, and the first 3 nucleotides of the predicted CDS are positions 10 to 12.
   The predicted invalid `ATT` start codon can be seen in the above alignment, marked